compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 ### Run the new code

-As ever, we can simply shove this code in a `Core.OpaqueClosure` in order to produce something which can actually run:
+As ever, we can construct a `Core.OpaqueClosure` using `IRCode` in order to produce something runnable:
 ```jldoctest my_factorial
 julia> oc = Core.OpaqueClosure(new_ir; do_compile=true)
 (::Int64)::Int64->◌